OWASP/www-board-candidates/index.md

 ---

-The following people are the candidates for this year's OWASP Global Board of Directors.
+The following people are the candidates for the OWASP Global Board of Directors.
 Click each candidate's name to learn more about them.

 {% assign candidates = site.pages | where: 'candidate', 'true' %}
 {% for candidate in candidates %}